L3DEVIL/VphonegagaInject/README.md

    * Be able to mod any games in general (does not need to be a protected games), like modifying .so files, dll files, smali files, etc.
    * Be able to hook (No need, but recommended if you want to do advanced modding in the future)
    * Be able to understand basic knowledge of smali dalvik opcodes and ARM and ARM64 assembly (x86 not needed)
-2. **Have basic knowledge of programming**
-   * Basic knowledge of C++, Java
+   * Have basic knowledge of C++, Java
    * Understanding how Android layout works
-3. **Time and patience.**
+2. **Time and patience.**
    * Don't start working on this if you have deadlines or important work.
 Only on your free time
    * Don't rush
    * Take your time to read, learn and memorize this project.
-4. **Do-it-yourself**
+3. **Do-it-yourself**
-   * Yes, this is an open source project, you must be able to do things yourself, you are free to do whatever you want with this project.
+   * Yes, you must be able to do things yourself, you are free to do whatever you want with this open source project.
 If we can't or won't implement some certain features, try to implement yourself
-   * We are not the teachers, it is out our style, so don't ask us to teach or spoonfeed.
+   * We are not the teachers, it is not our style, so don't ask us to teach or spoonfeed.
 Spoonfeeding is not acceptable here
+   * There are some experienced modders who can totally do themself and solving problem themself, without asking us for help.
+They are really amazing :))
-5. **Softwares you need**
+4. **Softwares you need**
    * Android Studio 4 and up: https://developer.android.com/studio
-   * [Apktool.jar](https://ibotpeaches.github.io/Apktool/) or any 3rd party tools: [APK Easy Tool](https://forum.xda-developers.com/android/software-hacking/tool-apk-easy-tool-v1-02-windows-gui-t3333960), [Jasi Toolkit](https://jaspreetsingh.store/jasi-toolkit/), or [INZ APKTool](https://forum.gsmhosting.com/vbb/f831/inz-apktool-2-0-windows-gui-apk-tool-2722815/)
+   * Apktool: [Apktool.jar](https://ibotpeaches.github.io/Apktool/) or any 3rd party tools: [APK Easy Tool](https://forum.xda-developers.com/android/software-hacking/tool-apk-easy-tool-v1-02-windows-gui-t3333960), [Jasi Toolkit](https://jaspreetsingh.store/jasi-toolkit/), or [INZ APKTool](https://forum.gsmhosting.com/vbb/f831/inz-apktool-2-0-windows-gui-apk-tool-2722815/)
    * Any text editor: [Notepad++](https://notepad-plus-plus.org/downloads/), [Subline](https://www.sublimetext.com/) or [Visual Studio Code](https://code.visualstudio.com/)
    * Any png compression to compress your png file: https://compresspng.com/
    * Any base64 encoding to encode your file: https://www.base64encode.org/